Transition to Secondary School

 Further information can be found on the Kent County Council's website which can be accessed here.

-If you are unhappy with the school place you've been offered, you can appeal for any of the schools you named in your application.
 We recommend you still accept the place your child has been offered.
 This will not affect your appeal and will guarantee your child has a school place if your appeal is unsuccessful.
 If your appeal is successful you must remember to tell the school you were originally offered that you no longer want the place.